swnathan/TestNGSample/README.md

 1. Git clone this repo

    *`git clone git@github.com:swnathan/TestNGSample.git`
-2. Navigate to just cloned folder Testing
+2. Navigate to just cloned folder Sample
 3. Import the project as a *Maven* project in IDE
 4. Run as TestNG Suite  using the Testng.xml ( \Sample\src\test\java\testng.xml)